vihugoos/feedback-widget-server/README.md

 <!---- JEST TESTS ---->
 ## Jest Tests

-To validate that everything is tested and OK, for more information see `.\coverage\Icov-report\index.html`
+Keep all tests always OK, for more information see `.\coverage\Icov-report\index.html`

 * Run tests
    ```cmd